How to migrate to Rocky Linux from CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux¶

 Assuming you have the

-curl utility installed, run this command to download the script into whatever directory you're using:
+curl utility installed, run this command to download the script into whatever directory you are using:

 curl https://raw.githubusercontent.com/rocky-linux/rocky-tools/main/migrate2rocky/migrate2rocky.sh -o migrate2rocky.sh

 That command will download the file straight to your server, and only the file you want.
-But again, there are security concerns that suggest this isn't necessarily the best practice, so keep that in mind.
+But again, security concerns suggest this is not necessarily the best practice, so keep that in mind.

-cd command to switch to the directory where the script is located, make sure the file is executable and give the owner of the script file x permissions.
+cd command to switch to the directory where the script is, ensure the file is executable, and give the owner of the script file x permissions.

 chmod u+x migrate2rocky.sh

-And now, at long last, execute the script:
+And now, at long last, run the script:

 That "-r" option tells the script to just go ahead and install everything.

-If you've done everything right, your terminal window should look a bit like this:
+If you have done everything right, your terminal window will look a bit like this:

-Now, it'll take the script a while to convert everything, depending on the actual machine/server, and the connection it has to the wider internet.
+Now, it will take the script a while to convert everything, depending on the actual machine, and the connection it has to the wider internet.

 If you see a Complete! message at the end, then everything is fine and you can restart the server.

-Give it some time, log back in, and you should have a fancy schmancy new Rocky Linux server to play wi...
-I mean do very serious work on.
+Give it some time, log back in, and you should have a new Rocky Linux server.
 Run the

-hostnamectl command to check that your OS was migrated properly, and you're good to go.
+hostnamectl command to check that your OS migrated properly, and you are good.

 Author: Ezequiel Bruni